-In Panel B of Table 5, we explore alternative measures of our neighbor or spillover variable.
+In Panel B of Table 5, we explore alternative measures of our neighbor variable.
 Columns (1) and (2) present measures of exporter presence in the neighborhood, normalized by the total number of exporters and importers in the city in the previous period, respectively.
-These measures establish the robustness of our qualitative result after accounting for the fact that what matters for network or spillover effects is not the number of exporters in the neighborhood, but exporter density.
+These measures establish the robustness of our qualitative result after accounting for the fact that exporter density might capture network effects better than the number of exporters in the neighborhood.
 We find that greater density of firms in the neighborhood exporting to a U.S. importer is associated with a higher likelihood of matching with the same importer, and that these effects are statistically significant.